system-f/fp-course/README.markdown

 The course is structured according to a linear progression and uses the Haskell programming language to learn programming concepts pertaining to functional programming.
-Module L[N] must be completed before module L[N+1] unless otherwise stated.
-The existing code compiles, however answers have been replaced with calls to the Haskell `error` function.

 Exercises are annotated with a comment containing the word "Exercise."
+The existing code compiles, however answers have been replaced with a call to the Haskell `error` function and so the code will throw an exception if it is run.
 Some exercises contain tips, which are annotated with a preceding "Tip:".
 It is not necessary to adhere to tips.
 Tips are provided for potential guidance, which may be  discarded.

 The exercises are designed in a way that requires personal guidance, so if you attempt it on your own and feel a little lost, this is normal.
 All the